What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Behavioral patterns

 Self-destructive or harmful behaviors are a common focus of therapy.
-A therapist can help you gain insight into unhealthy patterns and work with you to change them.
+A therapist may help you gain insight into unhealthy patterns and work with you to change them.
 Cognitive behavioral therapy and dialectical behavioral therapy are two types of therapy that are commonly used for these concerns.

 Personal growth and self-development